smartdevicelink/sdl_evolution/proposals/0149-mt-registration-limitation.md

 ## Introduction

-This document proposes to add an advanced feature to disable resumption feature based on AppHMIType and transport type.
+This document proposes to add an advanced feature to disable or limit resumption feature based on AppHMIType and transport type.
 This is related to proposal [SDL-0141: Supporting simultaneous multiple transports][multiple_transports].

 ## Motivation